juanaima520/se_project_library/README.md

 # Project 1: Triple Peaks Library

 The Triple Peaks Library webpage is the first project in the Software Engineering program at TripleTen.
 It was created using HTML and CSS, based on a design brief.
+This project advertises a library!

 ## Project features